Seirdy/seirdy.one/content/posts/floss-security.md

 Static binary analysis is a powerful way to inspect a program's underlying design.
 Decompilation (especially when supplemented with debug symbols) can re-construct a binary's assembly or source code.
 Symbol names may look incomprehensible in stripped binaries, and comments will be missing.
 What's left is more than enough to decipher control flow to uncover how a program processes data.
 This process can be tedious, especially if a program uses certain forms of binary obfuscation.

 The goal doesn't have to be a complete understanding of a program's design (incredibly difficult without source code); it's typically to answer a specific question, fill in a gap left by tracing/fuzzing, or find a well-known property.
 When developers publish documentation on the security architecture of their closed-source software, reverse engineering tools like decompilers are exactly what you need to verify their honesty (or lack thereof).

+Decompilers are seldom used alone in this context.
+Instead, they're typically a component of reverse engineering frameworks that also sport memory analysis, debugging tools, scripting, and sometimes even IDEs.
+I use [the radare project](https://www.radare.org/n/), but [Ghidra](https://ghidra-sre.org/) is also popular.
+Their documentation should help you get started if you're interested.

 ### Example: malware analysis